- Bats Right, Throws Right

-Kirby Puckett was signed by the Minnesota Twins as a 1st round pick in the January 1982 amateur draft after being scouted by Ellsworth Brown.
+Puckett was signed by the Minnesota Twins as a 1st round pick in the January 1982 amateur draft after being scouted by Ellsworth Brown.
 He made his pro debut in 1982 with the Elizabethton Twins and hit .382 to lead the Appalachian League.
-The next year, he hit .314 with 9 home runs and 97 RBIs for the Visalia Oaks to win Player of the Year honors in the California League.
-Puckett began 1984 with the Toledo Mud Hens but was promoted to the Twins in May, and he never played in the minors again.
+The next year, 1983, he hit .314 with 9 home runs and 97 RBI for the Visalia Oaks to win Player of the Year honors in the California League.
+Puckett began 1984 with the Toledo Mud Hens but was promoted to the Twins in May, and never played in the minors again.

 - 1984 Topps All-Star Rookie Team

 - 6-time AL Gold Glove Winner (1986-1989, 1991 & 1992)

 - 6-time AL Silver Slugger Award Winner (1986-1989, 1992 & 1994)

 - AL Batting Average Leader (1989)

 - 2-time AL At Bats Leader (1985 & 1988)